 What are they?
 Who designates them?
 Do they need to follow these design standards?
 Historic landmarks Individually significant buildings City Council V Historic districts (locally designated) Intact older neighborhoods containing contributing (historic) and noncontributing properties.
-City Council If designated after [insert date of City Council adoption of standards], or if the district has adopted the design standards National Register districts Intact older neighborhoods containing contributing (historic) and noncontributing properties.
+City Council If designated after January 2021, or if the district has adopted the design standards National Register districts Intact older neighborhoods containing contributing (historic) and noncontributing properties.
 National Park Service Recommended, not required